wp-plugins/maxbuttons/readme.txt

 * Responsiveness bug fixes
 * Fixed - custom sizes now allow width or height to be zero or not set
+* Fixed rare bug when dbDelta was not properly loaded during installation

 = 3.08 =